(315) 346-1222

 PictureEagle's Edge Campsite in October!

-Local councils and eagle scout approval committees have a certain amount of latitude in approving projects.
-The details as we understand it are as follows:
+Local councils and Eagle Scout approval committees have some latitude in approving projects.
+The details, as we understand them, are as follows:

-1. The eagle scout candidate needs to manage other volunteers to complete a minimum of 40 manpower hours.
+1. The Eagle Scout candidate must manage other volunteers to complete at least 40 hours of service.

 2. A financial commitment is typically required.

-3. You need to be a Life Scout before starting the the eagle scout process.
+3. You need to be a Life Scout before starting the Eagle Scout process.

 Oswegatchie does have these requirements.

-1. You must complete the amount of hours you commit to accepting.
+1. You must complete the number of hours you commit to accepting.

-2. If a project requires the purchasing of resources like tools and supplies, the scout will pay minimum of $250 to Oswegatchie for the materials we provide.
-(This is to insure that the eagle scout is committed to the project.)
+2. If a project requires the purchase of resources like tools and supplies, the scout will pay a minimum of $250 to Oswegatchie for the materials we provide.
+(This is to ensure that the Eagle Scout is committed to the project.)

-3. You will need to submit your plan for eagle scout to us in advance of submitting it to your approval committee.
+3. You will need to submit your Eagle Scout plan to us in advance of submitting it to your approval committee.

-Let it be known, that in most of our projects, we can provide the supplies, but we will expect a $250 cash contribution from the scout.
-If the project needs no additional supplies such as maple sugaring or firewood, no cash will be needed.
+Let it be known that in most of our projects, we can provide the supplies, but we will expect a $250 cash contribution from the scout.
+If the project needs no additional supplies, such as maple sugaring or firewood, no cash will be required.

 Oswegatchie can offer lodging, but this will typically be at a campsite.
 Scouts will need to provide their own food and food prep at the campsite.